-The mission of Community Roots is to increase access to fresh, seasonal, locally grown produce to those in need by providing a safe, productive, learning environment where neighbors work cooperatively toward a common goal.
-Community Roots will pro vide a hands-on opportunity for neighbors to learn how to grow food and build community connections.
-In addition to learning how to garden, Community Roots participants will receive educational materials on how to prepare vegetables in a safe, delicious and healthy way.
+The mission of Community Roots Garden is to increase access to fresh, seasonal, locally grown produce to those in need by providing a safe, productive, learning environment where neighbors work cooperatively toward a common goal.
+The garden will pro vide a hands-on opportunity for neighbors to learn how to grow food and build community connections.

 According to Gardening Matters, a local nonprofit promoting and preserving community gardening across the Twin Cities, local benefits to community gardening include:

 - An increased sense of community ownership and stewardship.

 - Is a healthy inexpensive activity for youth that can bring them closer to nature, and allow them to interact with each other in a socially meaningful and physically productive way.